Skip to main content

 The UK creative and cultural industries employ 1 in 17 people and make £9.6 million per hour.
 These sectors need innovative practitioners, thinkers and leaders.

-The Department of Creative and Cultural Industries offers four unique and innovative postgraduate courses, each exploring vibrant and dynamic fields:
+The Department of Creative Industries offers four unique and innovative postgraduate courses, each exploring vibrant and dynamic fields:

 These courses are built on the principle of critically-informed practice and industry engagement.
 Namely, that in order for practitioners in the fields of design curation, global art markets or exhibitions and galleries to create meaningful, effective and successful projects, it is essential that they develop their work and ideas through an historical awareness and from a solid conceptual base.